mridulchamoli93/Htb-Solved-Machines/VulnLab_report.md

 Several of the identified issues allow attackers to bypass security controls, escalate privileges, manipulate application behavior, and perform actions on behalf of other users.
 If exploited in a real-world environment, these vulnerabilities could result in significant impact to the confidentiality, integrity, and availability of the application.

 This report provides a consolidated overview of the identified vulnerabilities, along with proof-of-concept evidence, impact analysis, and remediation guidance to support effective risk mitigation and security improvement.

+## 2. Engagement Overview

+This Web Application Vulnerability Assessment and Penetration Testing (VAPT) engagement was conducted to identify security vulnerabilities in the target web application through authorized and controlled testing.

+The assessment was performed using a **manual, black-box testing approach**, simulating an attacker with no prior knowledge of the application.
+The focus was on identifying vulnerabilities that could be practically exploited to bypass security controls, access unauthorized data, or abuse application functionality.

+Testing activities were limited to the defined scope and were carried out in a controlled lab environment.
+No denial-of-service testing or actions impacting application availability were performed.

+The assessment followed common web application security testing practices aligned with OWASP Top 10 categories and real-world attack techniques.